 Social Work, M.S.W. & Pastoral Studies, M.A.
 (Aquinas Institute of Theology) Dual Degree

-The School of Social Work at Saint Louis University and Aquinas Institute of Theology offer a dual degree program comprised of a Master of Social Work and Master of Arts in Pastoral Studies, which allows students to complete both degrees in 80 credits instead of the 105 credits required to complete both degrees independently.
+The School of Social Work at Saint Louis University and Aquinas Institute of Theology offer a dual-degree program comprised of a Master of Social Work and Master of Arts in Pastoral Studies, allowing students to complete both degrees in 85 credits instead of the 105 credits required to complete both degrees independently.

-Through a dual track of coursework and fieldwork, the program is designed to prepare students for professional social work and pastoral ministry.
-The program provides the framework, skills, and resources necessary for spiritually oriented social work practice and deepens a professional's commitment to social justice.
+The program is designed to prepare students for professional social work and pastoral ministry through a dual track of coursework and fieldwork.
+The program provides the framework, skills and resources necessary for spiritually oriented social work practice and deepens a professional's commitment to social justice.

-Social ministry settings for practica and for employment include both ecumenical and denominational organizations.
+Social ministry settings for practica and for employment include ecumenical and denominational organizations.

 - Interfaith coalitions

 - Diocesan, metropolitan, regional, synodal or national organizations

 Applicants must fulfill all admission requirements for both schools, and acceptance into both programs is required for admission into the dual degree program.